AWS IAM Best Practices – Least Privilege & MFA

 Sharing – Delegate using roles

-• Allow users from same AWS account, another AWS account, or externally authenticated users (either through any corporate authentication service or through Google, Facebook etc) to use IAM roles to specify the permissions which can then be assumed by them
+• Allow users from same AWS account, another AWS account, or externally authenticated users (either through any corporate authentication service or through Google, Facebook etc) to use IAM roles to specify the permissions which can then be assumed by them.

-• A role can be defined that specifies what permissions the IAM users in the other account are allowed, and from which AWS accounts the IAM users are allowed to assume the role
+• A role can be defined that specifies what permissions the IAM users in the other account are allowed, and from which AWS accounts the IAM users are allowed to assume the role.

-Track & Review – Remove unnecessary credentials
+Track & Review – Regularly Remove Unused Credentials

 • Passwords and access keys that have not been used recently might be good candidates for removal.